-- Environmental impact Select those products (e.g. fleet vehicles) or services (e.g. cleaning services) which have a high impact on the environment over their life cycle. - Budgetary importance Focus efforts on areas of significant spend within the authority. - 20 These factors were considered by the European Commission and most EU Member States when selecting product and service groups for the development of GPP criteria.
+- Environmental impact Select those products (e.g. fleet vehicles) or services (e.g. cleaning services) which have a high impact on the environment over their life cycle. - Budgetary importance Focus efforts on areas of significant spend within the authority.

 • Potential to influence the market - Focus on areas where there is the most potential to influence the market.
 This may be due to the size or visibility of the contract, or the value placed by suppliers on having public sector clients.